It is a broad medical term used to denote kidney disease or damage, which can eventually lead to kidney failure.

 Henoch-Schönlein purpura is associated with a more benign prognosis than immunoglobulin A nephropathy.
-In immunoglobulin A nephropathy, there is a slow progression to chronic renal failure in 25-30% of cases over a 20-year period.
+In immunoglobulin A nephropathy, there is a slow progression to chronic renal failure in 25-30% of cases over 20 years.

 Signs and symptoms

-The classic presentation (in 40-50% of cases) is episodic hematuria, which usually begins within a day or two of a nonspecific upper respiratory tract infection (therefore symphingitic), as opposed to post-streptococcal glomerulonephritis , which occurs time (weeks) after the initial infection.
+The classic presentation (in 40-50% of cases) is episodic hematuria, which usually begins within a day or two of a nonspecific upper respiratory tract infection (therefore lymphangitic), as opposed to post-streptococcal glomerulonephritis, which occurs time (weeks) after the initial infection.

-Less commonly gastrointestinal or urinary infection may be the inciting agent.
+Less commonly, the gastrointestinal or urinary infection may be the inciting agent.
 All these infections have in common the activation of the mucosal defenses and, therefore, the production of immunoglobulin A antibodies.
 Pain in the groin can also occur.

 Kidney function generally remains normal, although acute kidney failure can rarely occur (see below).
 This presentation is more common in young adults.

-Therefore, the disease is most commonly diagnosed in situations where urine testing is mandatory (for example, school-age children in Japan).
+Therefore, the disease is most commonly diagnosed when urine testing is mandatory (for example, in school-age children in Japan).
 Very rarely (5% each), the presentation story is:

 Nephrotic syndrome : 3-3.5 grams of protein loss in the urine, associated with a poorer prognosis.

-Acute renal failure : either as a complication of frank hematuria, when it usually recovers, or due to rapidly progressive glomerulonephritis that often leads to chronic renal failure.
+Acute renal failure: either as a complication of frank hematuria, when it usually recovers, or rapidly progressive glomerulonephritis that often leads to chronic renal failure.

-Chronic renal failure : without previous symptoms, presents with anemia, hypertension and other symptoms of renal failure, in people who probably had microscopic hematuria and / or proteinuria not detected for a long time.
+Chronic renal failure: without previous symptoms, presents with anemia, hypertension, and other signs of renal failure, in people who probably had microscopic hematuria and proteinuria not detected for a long time.

-The diagnosis of immunoglobulin A nephropathy and the search for any associated disease sometimes reveals an underlying severe systemic disease.
+The diagnosis of immunoglobulin A nephropathy and the search for any associated disease sometimes reveals an underlying severe systemic illness.

 Occasionally, there are concurrent symptoms of Henoch-Schönlein purpura.
-Some HLA alleles have been suspected along with complement phenotypes as genetic factors.
+Some HLA alleles have been suspected and complement phenotypes as genetic factors.